-Both the voltage and wattage options are fluid to use and with the Mrs Lord & Co Druide e-liquid I am using provides some great results.
+Both the voltage and wattage options are fluid to use and with the Apollo Boss e-liquid I am using provides some great results.
 I tend to use the wattage function for ease of use when I have the option and for me the best results for this e-liquid lay between 7.5W and 9W.

-For those new to using this type of electronic cigarette you will find certain flavours of e-liquid will produce different results based on the wattage or voltage you choose.
-As a general rule of thumb you will find the lower the V/W, the cooler the vape and less vapour will be produced.
+For those new to using this type of vape mod you will find certain flavors of e-liquid will produce different results based on the wattage or voltage you choose.
+As a general rule of thumb you will find the lower the V/W, the cooler the vape and less vapor will be produced.

-Overall - The flavours and vapour volume when the Vamo V5 is paired with the iClear 30B worked well.
-I have however had problems with the iClear 30B with leaking so wouldn’t recommend buying this clearomiser if it is an option.
+Overall – The flavors and vapor volume when the Vamo V5 is paired with the iClear 30B worked well.
+I have however had problems with the iClear 30B with leaking so wouldn’t recommend buying this clearomizer if it is an option.

 Overall – Or For those that Skip to the end!

-The results when pairing the Vamo V5 and the iClear 30B were good and pairing with the Aerotank provided fantastic results, plenty of flavour and vapour production.
+The results when pairing the Vamo V5 and the iClear 30B were good and pairing with the Aerotank provided fantastic results, plenty of flavor and vapor production.